avarga/tkpath/doc/README.txt

  o The ptext item

    Displays text as expected.
 Note that the x coordinate marks the baseline of the text.
 Gradient fills unsupported so far.
-Not implemented in the Tk and GDI backends.
 Especially the font handling and settings will likely be developed further.
    Editing not implemented.

    .c create ptext x y ?-text string -textanchor start|middle|end?
        ?-fontfamily fontname -fontsize float?